Division of Student Success

 - Career and personal counseling books, brochures, and pamphlets.

 - Information about how to sign up and take online career exploration instruments (MBTI, SII) for a small fee.

-Another Resource Area within Student Success Services is located in our First-Year and Undeclared Advising Services office, in Kennesaw Hall, Rm 1304.
-During student advisement our First-Year Advisors determine PinPoint career exploration would be beneficial; the center also has computers with the career self-assessment tool PinPoint available to students.
+Another Resource Area within Student Success Services is located in the First-Year and Undeclared Advising Services office.
+The center has computers with the career self-assessment tool PinPoint available to students.

 Career Services Center

 The Career Services Center provides a variety of opportunities and experiences which empower the students and alumni of KSU to successfully pursue their career goals.
 The Center is located on the second floor of Kennesaw Hall, Room 2617.
 The phone number is 770-423-6555.

 Services provided include:

 - Experiential learning opportunities (Cooperative Education and Internships)